Trailblazer254/Tech-beast-GURU-BOT/README.md

 - This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
 - I am not responsible for banning your account.
 - Use at your own risk by keeping this warning in mind.
+-It is adviced to use a whatsapp business account for your bot.

 <h2 align="center">  NOTICE
 </h2>